guilhermesad/rspotify/README.md

 ## Usage

-This gem is pretty new and authentication has not yet been implemented.
-So far you can access public data such as albums, tracks and artists:
+Directly access public data such as albums, tracks, artists and users:

 ```ruby
 require 'rspotify'